OpenRoberta/openroberta-lab/Docker/_README.txt

 and has executed a
 - git clone and
 - mvn clean install
-The entrypoint is defined as a bash.
+The entrypoint is defined as the bash script "runIT.sh".

   cd $GITREPO/Docker
-docker build -t rbudde/openroberta_it:$VERSION -f DockerfileIT .
+  docker build -t rbudde/openroberta_it:$BRANCH-$VERSION -f DockerfileIT  --build-arg BRANCH=$BRANCH .

-# the following commands are executed by the roberta maintainer; you should NOT do this
+The following commands are executed by the roberta maintainer; you should NOT do this docker push rbudde/openroberta_it:$BRANCH-$VERSION
-docker push rbudde/openroberta_it:$VERSION

-Starting this image opens a bash for you to
+Starting this image
-- pull the develop branch
+- fetches the branch $BRANCH
-- make arduino tools executable (this nasty step has to be removed)
+- make arduino tools executable (:-<)
 - execute all tests, including the integration tests
+- in case of success it returns 0, in case of errors/failures it returns 16

-docker run -it rbudde/openroberta_it:$VERSION
+  docker run rbudde/openroberta_it:$BRANCH-$VERSION

-# git pull
-# chmod +x RobotArdu/resources/linux/arduino-builder RobotArdu/resources/linux/tools-builder/ctags/5.8*/ctags

-# mvn clean install -Pdebug,runIT

-If you want to execute only the compiler-workflow integration test, then do

-# cd OpenRobertaServer
-# mvn -Dtest=CompilerWorkflowIT test